Leejjon/SimpleJerseyService/README.md

 To run it directly from Java without maven:

-We can run on Windows from the target folder with: java -p simple-service-1.0-SNAPSHOT.jar;appengine-staging/ -m myModule/com.example.Main localhost 8080
+We can run on Windows from the target folder with: java -p simple-service-1.0-SNAPSHOT.jar;appengine-staging/ -m myModule/com.example.Main LOCAL

-On Linux from the target folder: java -p simple-service-1.0-SNAPSHOT.jar:appengine-staging/ -m myModule/com.example.Main localhost 8080
+On Linux from the target folder: java -p simple-service-1.0-SNAPSHOT.jar:appengine-staging/ -m myModule/com.example.Main LOCAL

 To deploy on App Engine, use 'mvn appengine:deploy'.

 On App Engine, all jars are copied to the same folder.
-That's running via: java -p ./ -m myModule/com.example.Main 0.0.0.0 8081
+That's running via: java -p ./ -m myModule/com.example.Main